 Quality Ingredients Matter

-We have personally experienced the blessing of food allergies and intolerances.
+Our household has personally experienced the blessing of food allergies and intolerances.
 It was because we HAD to learn about the quality of food and ingredients that I call it a blessing.
-I can honestly say that 11 years ago I only knew a little about ingredients in food where quality and GMOs are concerned.
-10 years ago, that ALL changed.
-Overnight it would seem I had to learn what everything meant.
-I had to learn that some snack bars (looking at you too organic) use 3, 4, or 5 versions of sweeteners.
+I can honestly say that 15 years ago I only knew a little about ingredients in food where quality and GMOs are concerned.
+14 years ago, that ALL changed.
+Overnight it would seem, and I had to learn what everything meant.
+I had to learn that some snack bars (looking at you too, organic) use 3, 4, or 5 versions of sweeteners.
 In fact, these days, if I pick something up and one of the first two ingredients is a form of sugar, I put the bar back.

 How You Can Source More Snacks